News & Trending Travel News

 There’s plenty to do in Kentucky Dam Village, whether you’re staying for the day or the week.

-Swimming is available at a “public-access” sand beach on Kentucky Lake, but guests can also fish, boat, or bike and hike on more than 100 miles of surrounding trails.
+A “public-access” sand beach on Kentucky Lake offers swimming, but guests can also fish, boat, bike, and hike on more than 100 miles of surrounding trails.

 There is a lodge, cottages, and campgrounds in the area for guests hoping to stay a while.